The "One-Bite" Rule for Dogs

 Do all states recognize the “one-bite” rule in the absence of a strict liability law?

 Most people tend to think that in the absence of a strict liability rule, then the “one-bite" rule automatically applies in their case.
 The case is actually different because, in a state like Pennsylvania, the owner of a dog can only be held liable for their dog's vicious acts, e.g., a dog bite, where the adjudicating authority establishes that the dog's owner was also either partially or fully negligent.
 Dealing with a vicious dog case in such a state can be hectic if you handle your case without legal help.
 A lawyer can help with a case analysis that can help you understand whether you have a competent case.
 Further, a good Los Angeles severe dog bite lawyer, from Gutierrez Law, will ensure that all due diligence in your case has been done before any progress to Court or any authority commences.

 What can a dog bite attorney Los Angeles do for you?

 Dog bite and other vicious attacks can cause tremendous adverse effects on the victims' life.
 A dog owner who believes in their innocence but still ends up paying damages can suffer financial distress.
-It is always vital that one has a lawyer on board for assistance with every step of their case.
-A competent dog bite attorney Los Angeles is always best suited to help with every step of your case right from the preliminaries, main hearing, and finally, the settlement.
+It is always vital that one has a lawyer on board for assistance with every step of the case right from the preliminaries, main hearing, and finally, the settlement.

-Dealing with a dog bite case, especially in a state that does not recognize both the strict liability and "one-bite" principle, is challenging.
+Dealing with a dog bite dispute, especially in a state that does not recognize both the strict liability and "one-bite" principle, is challenging.
 One will have to find the right rules and interpretations of the law applicable in their case.
-With our dog bite attorney Los Angeles you can have confidence that your case is being competently handled.
+With our dog attack attorney, you can have confidence that your case is being competently handled.